lweasel/piquant/docs/simulation.rst

 Fix strandedness
 ^^^^^^^^^^^^^^^^

 For single-end reads, the reads produced by ``FluxSimulator`` come from either the sense or antisense strand.
 Hence, if a stranded protocol is being simulated, the support script ``fix_antisense_reads`` (see :ref:`fix-antisense-reads` for more details) is used to reverse complement any reads derived from the antisense strand.

-For paired-end reads, reads are already effectively stranded, and no action is taken.
+For paired-end reads, reads are already effectively stranded, originating from the forward transcript strand.
+Hence, if an unstranded protocol is being simulated, the support script ``randomise_read_strands`` (see :ref:`randomise_read_strands` for more details) is used to randomly reassign pairs of paired-end reads such that the first read now corresponds to the antisense strand.

 Apply sequence bias
 ^^^^^^^^^^^^^^^^^^^